dell/csm-docs/content/docs/replication/deployment/powerflex.md

 If you open this example you can see a lot of similar fields and parameters you can modify in the storage class.

-Let's use the same example from manual installation and see how the config would look like
+Let's use the same example from the manual installation and see how the config would look
 ```yaml
 sourceClusterID: "cluster-1"
 targetClusterID: "cluster-2"